-Johann Sebastian Bach’s Sonata no. 1 in G Minor, BWV 1001 — Rachel Barton Pine, violin
+Johann Sebastian Bach’s Sonata no. 2 in A Minor, BWV 1003 — Rachel Barton Pine, violin

-J. S. Bach’s Six Sonatas and Partitas are the culmination of an almost century-old tradition of multiple-voice writing for unaccompanied violin in Germany.
-The sonatas are in sonata da chiesa (church sonata) form: slow-fast-slow-fast.
-Each pair of opening movements is an adagio and fugue, joined by an unresolved chord.
-The first movement of the G-minor sonata is covered in highly elaborate ornaments, in ternary form, which provides a wonderful opportunity to compare the different ornaments of the parallel first and last sections.
+J. S. Bach’s six sonatas and partitas are the culmination of one hundred years of multiple-voice writing for unaccompanied violin in Germany.
+The sonatas are in sonata da chiesa (church sonata) form, which alternates slow and fast movements.
+The first movement of the A-minor sonata is filled with highly elaborate ornaments.
 Bach leads directly from the first movement into the fugue, which is brief and compact in structure.
-The third movement is a lilting siciliana, which conjures up a trio sonata, with a melodic bass line and two treble voices in duet, in the contrasting key of B flat.
+The fugue features a countersubject in a descending chromatic line and inverts both themes of the sonata.
+The Andante, in a contrasting key of C major, features two voices—each with a distinct role, melody and accompaniment—with a third and fourth voice occasionally enriching the harmonies.
 The last movement is single voiced and in binary form, though with complex multivoiced writing buried within and numerous cross rhythms throughout.
-Violinist Rachel Barton Pine performed Johann Sebastian Bach’s Sonata no. 1 in G Minor, BWV 1001, for solo violin on Sunday, March 27, 2016, at the National Gallery of Art in the West Building, West Garden Court.
+Bach wrote out more dynamics in this sonata than in any other within the cycle, with various echoes and a subito piano near the end.
+In this video violinist Rachel Barton Pine performs Sonata no. 2 on Sunday, March 27, 2016, at the National Gallery of Art in the West Garden Court.